AI Training in Conversational AI

 • Sourcing and preparing data

 AI trainers are often tasked with sourcing and preparing training data to feed into the models.
-Depending on the chatbot you’re building and the domain-specific focus, the training data is tailored to specific topics and contexts.
-Cleaning training data is essential if you’re looking to improve the accuracy of the model.
+Depending on the assistant you're building and the domain-specific focus, the data is tailored to specific topics and contexts.
+For LLM-based assistants this increasingly means curating examples, prompts, and reference content rather than utterance sets.

 • Implementation